 “I wholeheartedly recommend David Stuart Davies to those who enjoy a good read.” ‒ Amazon review

 “This book by Davies is a good read for mystery followers.
-The characters are well sketched out and the plot will twist and turn and leave you wonderful how it will all turn out ‒ that’s what you want isn’t it?
+The characters are well sketched out and the plot will twist and turn and leave you wondering how it will all turn out ‒ that’s what you want isn’t it?
 This is a delightful read because you are not quite sure what will happen and you are hooked enough to keep on reading.
 Enjoyable.” ‒ J Robert Ewbank, author

 “A well crafted thriller that had me gripped from the first chapter.
 I tend to be a fussy reader who is easily bored with so called thrillers that fail to live up to their billing.
-A taste for blood far exceeded expectations with its carefully crafted plotting and characterization.
+A Taste for Blood far exceeded expectations with its carefully crafted plotting and characterization.
 So good were these that it encouraged me to read the novel a second time

 “I had not read any of David Stuart Davies but now am eagerly waiting his next titles.
-Comparisons my be made with other novels in this genre such as Silence of the Lambs but Davies has produced a work that whilst being less extreme becomes more fearful through its naturalness.
+Comparisons may be made with other novels in this genre such as Silence of the Lambs but Davies has produced a work that whilst being less extreme becomes more fearful through its naturalness.